Economy of the Socialist Federal Republic of Yugoslavia: 1950s – Socialist self-management

+1960s – Reforms and guest-workers schemes

 Due to Yugoslavia's neutrality, and its leading role in the Non-Aligned Movement, Yugoslavia traded with both Western and Eastern markets.
 Starting in the early 1950s, it also received billions of dollars of Western foreign aid, mostly from the United States.
 The trade with Non-Aligned countries amounted to only 15% of total trade in 1965.
 Despite several trade agreements, it never managed to become significant because of its geographic distance and the fact that both sides were exporters of commodities and simple products, interested mostly in imports of Western technological goods.

 In 1964, when Yugoslavia was granted special associate status with Comecon, its trade with Eastern markets was less than 25% of total trade, and OECD was the main trading partner with around 60%.
-Yugoslavia had a very poor foreign trade record with trade account deficits in almost every year of its existence.
+Yugoslavia had trade account deficits in almost every year of its existence.

 Yugoslav companies carried out construction of numerous major infrastructural and industrial projects in Africa, Europe and Asia.
 Many of these projects were carried out by Energoprojekt, a Yugoslav engineering and construction firm founded in 1951 to rebuild the country's war devastated infrastructure.
 By the early 1980s, Energoprojekt was the world's 16th largest engineering and construction company, employing 7,000 people.
 The company carried out large construction projects in Libya, Kuwait, Zambia and Guinea, and by the late 1960s, the company was competing in European markets in West Germany, Czechoslovakia, and the German Democratic Republic.
 Many infrastructure projects in Africa and Asia were political deals, done for prestige reasons and included elements of foreign aid rather than being the result of economic calculation and competition.

 The official workweek was 48 hours until 1963, when it was reduced to 42 hours.
 It was further reduced to 40 hours (plus one hour overtime allowed) in 1965 and to 36 (plus one) in 1970.

 In 1965, a new dinar was introduced.
 The previous dinar, traded at a rate of 700 to the U.S. dollar, was replaced with a new dinar traded at 12.5 to the U.S. dollar.

 In 1967, legislation enabled foreign private investors to become partners with Yugoslav enterprises in joint ventures with up to 49% of capital, despite the fact that such arrangement would be classified as exploitation in Marxist theory.
 German companies were especially interested in such arrangements and they represented about a quarter of foreign investments.
 However, many foreign companies were disappointed by the poor efficiency and organization of Yugoslav enterprises; in one case, Japanese representatives concluded that they would consider investment only if half of the workers were fired.